rocky6777/FIVEM-V2372-QBCORE-SERVER/README.txt

 https://forum.cfx.re/t/qbcore-framework/4116674

 7.)
-Use the included server.cfg for you server.
+Use the included server.cfg for you server. click CONTROL + F and type "CHANGE_ME" and go through the file and change all the required varibles, if not sure what read the comments made there or type it in in browser, its quiet simple ive added a mysql uri example.

 8.)
 Inject the database.sql file included in the pack to your database.
 Its quiet simple you click admin on APACHE on your XXAMP.
 Then you create a new database eg 'qb-core', click on it to open it and click 'operations' and then select the .sql file